16 Festivals in February 2020 Around the World

 Let’s start our global round up of festivals in February at one of the most remote islands in the world?
 The Tapati Festival of Rapa Nui or Easter Island is a mix of sporting events and singing and dancing.
 The latter take place at night on a stage at Hanga Vare Vare.
 There is also body painting and storytelling.
 The range of sporting events include an island-wide triathlon (with local variations, including running while carrying about 20kg of bananas), horse races, swimming competitions, wave-riding/surfing and canoeing.
 A particular local tradition is the Haka Pei, which involves charging 200 metres down a 45-degree slope on the trunk of a banana tree.

-Now in its 43rd edition, the Chiang Mai Flower Festival is one of the most colourful events in Thailand drawing thousands of floral enthusiasts year after year.
-Located in the north of Thailand, Chiang Mai is dubbed the Rose of the North.
-While the Damask rose is found only here, a huge variety of flowers – from the kingdom’s national yellow Ratchaphruek to white chrysanthemums and multi-coloured orchids – underscore Thailand’s reputation as one of the most biodiverse countries in Southeast Asia.
+The Chiang Mai Flower Festival is one of the most colourful events in Thailand attracting thousands of floral enthusiasts year on year.
+It’s not haphazard that Chiang Mai, located in the north of Thailand, is nicknamed the Rose of the North.
+While the Damask rose is found only here, a huge variety of flowers – from the kingdom’s national yellow Ratchaphruek to white chrysanthemums and multi-coloured orchids – make Chiang Mai an ideal showcase underscoring Thailand’s reputation as a country with one of the largest plant biodiversity in Southeast Asia.

 During the Pingxi Sky Lantern Festival thousands of glowing lights float up into the jet black sky above the village of Shifen in Taiwan.
 Taking place during the first full moon of the Chinese Lunar New Year, the Pingxi Sky Lantern Festival attracts tens of thousands of visitors who release an estimated 100,000 to 200,000 glowing rice paper lanterns into the nocturnal skies.
 The main lantern release events take place in Shifen, not Pingxi, despite the festival being named after the latter.